Frequently Asked Questions

 We accept most major insurance plans including HMOs.
 Our rates vary depending on the length of your appointment, the training of your clinician and the service provided.
 We offer a discount to those who choose to pay at the time of service (“out-of-pocket” without involving their insurance company).
 We do not offer a sliding fee scale for our services.

-Our Madison and Dodgeville clinicians are preferred providers for Physicians Plus HMO.
-Physicians Plus no longer requires a prior authorization before scheduling an appointment.
+Our Madison and Dodgeville clinicians are preferred providers for the following:

-We accept most private insurance plans, including Blue Cross–Blue Shield, HealthEOS, WEA Trust, WPS, The Alliance, and others.
-Many insurance providers require that you obtain an authorization for service prior to scheduling an appointment.
+- Private Insurance – We accept most private insurance plans, including Anthem/Blue Cross– Blue Shield, HealthEOS, WPS, The Alliance, Optum (UHC, UMR, and UBH), and others.
+Some insurance providers require that you obtain authorization for service prior to scheduling an appointment.
 Be sure to contact your insurer before you call us (use the telephone number for member services on the back of your insurance card).

-We are also contracted providers for a variety of employee assistance programs in southern Wisconsin.
+- Employee Assistance Programs – We have also contracted providers for a variety of employee assistance programs in southern Wisconsin.
 You may call us or speak to the EAP coordinator in your office to learn whether your program contracts with us.

 Confidentiality between you and your clinician begins the moment you schedule your first appointment.
 The only exceptions to confidentiality are those mandated by the State of Wisconsin.
 Our Privacy Practices form clarifies the limited and rare circumstances that legally require our staff to disclose information without your explicit consent.
 These circumstances include: